refinedev/refine/documentation/docs/api-reference/mantine/hooks/useSelect/index.md

 Use `pagination.mode` instead.
 :::

-> Default: `false`

 `hasPagination` will be passed to the `getList` method from the `dataProvider` as parameter via the `useList` hook.
 It is used to determine whether to use server-side pagination or not.
+It is `false` by default.

 ```tsx
 useSelect({